KarateMan89/Real-Time-Chat-Server/README.md

 ## Usage
 1. Register a username by typing it into the 'Register User' input box and clicking 'CONNECT AS'.
 2. Send a public message by typing it into the 'Send a message' input box and clicking 'SEND'.
+3. Send a private message to a single user with 'Name: your msg' or group private msg: 'Name1, Name2: your msg'
-3. Use the 'CLEAR' button to clear the chat history.
+4. Use the 'CLEAR' button to clear the chat history.

-## Contributing
-If you'd like to contribute, please fork the repository and make changes as you'd like.
-Pull requests are warmly welcome.

-## License
-MIT

-## Contact
+## Enjoy
-For any questions, feel free to reach out:
-Email: [your-email]
-LinkedIn: [your-linkedin-profile]